wp-plugins/bulletproof-security/readme.txt

 == Changelog ==

+= .50.9 =
+* System Info Enhancements/Improvements/Additions:
+* DNS Name Server checking code performance improvement and conditional checking added based on domain labels.
+Network/Multisite subdirectory / subdomain site type check added and changes to existing conditional checks. output_buffering directive variable check changed and text correction.
+Additional conditional checks for PHP Actual Configuration Memory Limit.
+Will display color coded recommendations and/or memory limits.
+Various naming/text changes.
+* htaccess Core Structural Core Changes:
+* Reduction in size of large Options Core file by creating additional conditional supporting files with require.
+Deny All htaccess file is created in the new /core/ folder on init to protect the options.php core file.
+Other internal Core stuff.
+* Security Log Design/Visual/Enhancement Changes:
+* Auto-Locking added to Security Log Turn On/Off Forms.
+The root .htaccess file is automatically locked again if it was locked.
+Cross Browser compatibility visual display issues/problems with Email Alerts and Log files Form.
+Forms are now using tables instead of individual CSS properties.
+* Login Security Visual/Design Change:
+* Cross Browser compatibility visual display issues/problems with Option/Settings & Email Alerts and Log files Form.
+Forms are now using tables instead of individual CSS properties.
+* DB Backup Log Visual/Design Change:
+* Cross Browser compatibility visual display issues/problems with Email Alerts and Log files Form.
+Forms are now using tables instead of individual CSS properties.
+* Custom Code Network/Multisite Additional Text Box:
+* CUSTOM CODE WP REWRITE LOOP END: Add WP Rewrite Loop End code here.
+This is a Special Network/Multisite Custom Code text box that should ONLY be used if the correct WP REWRITE LOOP END code is not being created in your root .htaccess file by AutoMagic.
+This Custom Code text box and Read Me help text is ONLY displayed if you have a Network/Multisite website.
+* BugFixes/Code Corrections/Misc/CSS/Visual/Other:
+* Backend Maintenance Mode causing crashes due to newline not being generated in some cases.
+Additional newline added to wp-admin backend MMode htaccess writing code base
+* Removal/Deletion of obsolete usage of bps_DNS_NS() function.

 = .50.8 =
+* Quickie BugFix Release - released 1 hour after release of .50.7:
 * Network/Multisite BPS plugin Network Activation correction:
 * Conditional wrap added for blog_id 1